 - Jonathon Gray Director

 - Gretchen Hawkesby (Vice Chair, Starship Foundation Board of Trustees)

 - Jonathon (Jono) Wong (Head of Business Operations & Strategy for Global Partnerships, Google)

 Dr Sue Bidrose

-Chief Executive Officer, Dunedin City Council
+CEO, Dunedin City Council

 Sue started working in local government in Waitakere, Auckland, in 2005 after some years working in central government, primarily as a researcher, policy-maker and operations manager in the Ministry of Social Development.
 Her career has included time in the not-for-profit sector, and in the public sector.
 She has lived and worked in New Zealand, the USA, South Africa and the UK.
 Prior to being appointed as Chief Executive Officer of the Dunedin City Council in November 2013, Sue was the General Manager Services and Development at Dunedin City Council.